 Read the deferral or waitlist letter

 On the other hand, if the deferral letter does allow for additional materials, carefully consider what you want to include.
+This is your chance to further showcase your strengths and commitment!

 Send additional materials